Open and Concealed Gun Carry Laws in Alabama

 - You may not carry a pistol on or near your body on premises that do not belong to you or that are not under your control.
-This law does not apply to law enforcement officers, or the following individuals while on the job: rural free delivery mail carriers, bonded constables, conductors, railway mail clerks, and express messengers.
-(Alabama Code § 13A-11-52.
+This law does not apply to law enforcement officers in the lawful discharge of their duties, or the following individuals while on the job: rural free delivery mail carriers, bonded constables, conductors, railway mail clerks, and express messengers.
+(Alabama Code § 13A-11-52.)

 - Even if you have a permit, many sheriff’s offices specify that you may not carry a concealed firearm into an airport, courthouse, or criminal justice building.
 Nor may you carry a gun into public gatherings, such as sporting events, political events, or parades.
 (Check with your county sheriff’s office for details.)

 - You may not possess a firearm while participating in or attending a public demonstration.
-Nor may you possess a firearm within 1,000 feet of a demonstration, after being advised by a law enforcement officer that a demonstration is taking place and that you must leave the area until you no longer possess the firearm.
+Nor may you possess a firearm on your person or in a vehicle within 1,000 feet of a demonstration, after being advised by a law enforcement officer that a demonstration is taking place and that you must leave the area until you no longer possess the firearm.
 This does not apply to firearms kept in homes or other private structures.
 (Alabama Code § 13A-11-59.)